-^() Number of shares has been retroactively adjusted to reflect the share reverse split effected on March 16, 2021 (refer to Note 1B).
+^() Number of shares has been retroactively adjusted to reflect the share reverse split effected on March 16, 2021 (refer to Note 1B). () 20 Ordinary Shares are equal to 1 American Depositary Share (ADS).

 The accompanying notes are an integral part of the condensed consolidated interim financial statements.